nodejs/node/doc/api/modules.markdown

 Node has several modules compiled into the binary.
 These modules are described in greater detail elsewhere in this documentation.

-The core modules are defined in node's source in the `lib/` folder.
+The core modules are defined in node’s source in the `lib/` folder.

 Core modules are always preferentially loaded if their identifier is passed to `require()`.
 For instance, `require('http')` will always